episerver/QuicksilverB2B/README.md

 4. This uses Local DB so no need to run database setup
 5. Start the site (Debug-Start from Visual studio) and browse to http://localhost:50244 to finish installation.
 Login with admin@episerver.com / store.

-Note: SQL scripts are executed using Windows authentication so make sure your user has sufficient permissions.
+Note: SQL scripts are executed using Windows authentication so make sure your user has sufficient permissions

 Logging in
 -------------